Katy Perry

 Katheryn Elizabeth Hudson (born October 25, 1984), known professionally as Katy Perry, is an American singer, songwriter, and television personality.
+She is one of the best-selling music artists in history, having sold over 151 million records worldwide.
+Perry is known for her influence on pop music and her camp style, being dubbed the "Queen of Camp" by Vogue and Rolling Stone.
+The world's highest-paid female musician in 2015 and 2018, she was named by Billboard as one of the greatest pop stars of the 21st century.

-Known for her influence on modern pop music and her campy style, she has been referred to as the "Queen of Camp" by Vogue.
-Pursuing a career in gospel music at 16, Perry released her debut album, Katy Hudson, under Red Hill Records in 2001, which was commercially unsuccessful.
-She moved to Los Angeles at 17 to venture into secular music, and later adopted the stage name "Katy Perry" from her mother's maiden name.
-She recorded an album while signed to Columbia Records, but was dropped before signing to Capitol Records.
+At 16, Perry released a gospel album titled Katy Hudson (2001) under Red Hill Records, which was unsuccessful.
+She moved to Los Angeles at 17 to venture into secular music, and later adopted her stage name from her mother's maiden name.
+Perry recorded an album while signed to Columbia Records, but was dropped before signing to Capitol Records.
+She rose to fame with One of the Boys (2008), a pop rock album containing her debut single "I Kissed a Girl" and follow-up single "Hot n Cold", which reached number one and three on the U.S. Billboard Hot 100 respectively.

-She rose to fame with One of the Boys (2008), a pop rock record containing her debut single "I Kissed a Girl" and follow-up single "Hot n Cold", which reached number one and three on the U.S. Billboard Hot 100 respectively.
-The disco-influenced pop album Teenage Dream (2010) spawned five U.S. number one singles—"California Gurls", "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)"—becoming the only album by a female singer to do so.
-A reissue of the album titled Teenage Dream: The Complete Confection (2012) subsequently produced the U.S. number one single "Part of Me".
-Her empowerment-themed album Prism (2013) had two U.S. number one singles "Roar" and "Dark Horse".
-Both their respective music videos made Perry the first artist to have multiple videos reach one billion views on Vevo.
-The electropop album Witness (2017) featured themes of feminism and a political subtext, while Smile (2020) was influenced by her recent motherhood and mental health journey.
-Afterwards, she embarked on her Las Vegas concert residency titled Play (2021–present), receiving critical acclaim and commercial success.
+Perry's disco-influenced pop record Teenage Dream (2010) became the only album by a female artist to spawn five U.S. number-one singles: "California Gurls", "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)".
+Its reissue, subtitled The Complete Confection (2012), produced the U.S. number-one single "Part of Me".
+The dance-inspired Prism (2013) spawned two U.S. number-one singles, "Roar" and "Dark Horse", with their respective music videos making Perry the first artist to have multiple videos reach one billion views on Vevo and YouTube.
+Her following albums—Witness (2017), Smile (2020) and 143 (2024)—were released to varying critical and commercial success.

-Perry is one of the best-selling music artists of all time, having sold over 143 million records worldwide.
-All of her studio albums released under Capitol have individually surpassed one billion streams on Spotify, totaling six billion streams.
-She has nine U.S. number one singles, three U.S. number one albums and has received various accolades, including a Billboard Spotlight Award (currently the only female artist to have one), four Guinness World Records, five Billboard Music Awards, five American Music Awards, a Brit Award, and a Juno Award.
-Perry has been included in the annual Forbes lists of highest-earning women in music from 2011 to 2019.
-Her acclaimed Super Bowl halftime show performance in 2015 is the most watched in history.
-Outside of music, she released an autobiographical documentary titled Katy Perry: Part of Me in 2012, voiced Smurfette in The Smurfs film series, and launched her own shoe line Katy Perry Collections in 2017.
-Perry began serving as a judge on American Idol during its sixteenth season in 2018.
-She is also the most-followed woman and the third most-followed person on Twitter, with over 100 million followers.
+Six of Perry's songs have received Diamond certifications from the Recording Industry Association of America (RIAA).
+Her accolades include a Billboard Spotlight Award, 19 Guinness World Records, five Billboard Music Awards, five American Music Awards, a Brit Award, a Juno Award, and the Michael Jackson Video Vanguard Award.
+Outside of music, she released an autobiographical documentary titled Katy Perry: Part of Me in 2012, voiced Smurfette in The Smurfs film series (2011–2013), and launched her own shoe line Katy Perry Collections in 2017.
+Perry served as a judge on American Idol from the sixteenth season in 2018 to the twenty-second season in 2024.
+With an estimated net worth of $360 million, she is among the world's wealthiest musicians.